Enumerating planar stuffed maps as hypertrees of mobiles: Abstract

 \section{Abstract}

 A planar stuffed map is an embedding of a graph into the 2-sphere $S^{2}$, considered up to orientation-preserving homeomorphisms, such that the complement of the graph is a collection of disjoint topologically connected components that are each homeomorphic to $S^{2}$ with multiple boundaries.
 This is a generalization of planar maps whose complement of the graph is a collection of disjoint topologically connected components that are each homeomorphic to a disc.
-In this work, we construct a bijection between certain bipartite planar stuffed maps and collections of integer-labelled trees connected by hyperedges such that they form a hypertree, called hypermobiles.
+The main goal of this work is to construct a bijection between bipartite planar stuffed maps and collections of integer-labelled trees connected by hyperedges such that they form a hypertree, called hypermobiles.
 This bijection directly generalizes the Bouttier-Di Franceso-Guitter bijection between bipartite planar maps and mobiles.
-We show that the generating functions of these trees of mobiles satisfy both an algebraic equation, generalizing the case of ordinary planar maps, and a new functional equation.
+Additionally, we show that the generating functions of these trees of mobiles satisfy both an algebraic equation, generalizing the case of ordinary planar maps, and a new functional equation.
 As an example, we explicitly enumerate a class of stuffed quadrangulations.